TheAssassin/mediaplayer-setup/Amlogic-based/Boot_logo.md

-# Splash screens
+# Boot logo

-## Disabling the boot splash stored in firmware
+## Disabling the boot logo stored in firmware

 The following takes the content of the U-Boot environment variable `prepare`, puts its content into the U-Boot environment variable `prepare-original`, and then clears the environment variable `prepare`.